intuition-dev/intuDocs/docsSrc/src/pug_static_data.md

 4. View the app in a browser.
 Use the S3 URL from [Tutorial 1](/s3_n_webdrive_mount/).
 For production, you can mask the URL with a proper domain with HTTPS by using a CDN.

-5. On the website, navigate to the 'About Us' page.
-In your code editor, go to the /about/about folder, edit `dat.yaml` and change `'About Us'` to `'About Me'`, save, then `'$ mbake .'` and refresh the browser.
+5. On the website, navigate to the `/zabout/about/` page.
+In your code editor, go to the `/zabout/about/` folder, edit `dat.yaml` and change `'About Us'` to `'About Me'`, save, then `$ mbake .` and refresh the browser.
 Of course you could also change something in `index.pug`.

 6. You can also use mbake live reload/watcher/compiler from the root folder of your project, this command will automatically compile `.pug` to `.html` and `*-tag.pug` to `*-tag.js`, and also scss/sass to css: